devopxy/xyce-deps/README.md

-# xyce
+# xyce - Dependencies
-A parallel spice solver in a box !
+A building block for Xyce Dockerimage !